wp-plugins/wordpress-file-monitor-plus/readme.txt

 4. Email changed files report

 == Changelog ==

+= 1.4 =
+* Fixed notices
+* Added wildcard (*) support to exclude files/dirs using [fnmatch](http://php.net/manual/en/function.fnmatch.php).
+This will allow more control over what is ignored.
+Upon upgrading your existing exclude settings will be combined and converted to the new fnmatch format.
+* Removed formatRawSize() function and replaced with size_format() that comes with WordPress already.

 = 1.3 =
 * Auto remove trailing slash off exact dirs to ignore.